spyder-ide/spyder-docs/doc/profiler.rst

 |

-You can click the dropdown or press the :kbd:`Down Arrow` key in the filename field to recall paths of previous profiled files.
+By clicking the dropdown or press the :kbd:`Down Arrow` key in the filename field, you can recall paths of previous profiled files.

 .. image:: images/profiler/profiler-previous-paths.png
    :alt: Spyder Profiler pane, showing dropdown of previous profiled files

 |

-You can save the data for a given run to disk as a file with the ``.Result`` extension using the :guilabel:`Save data` button, and it can be loaded to compare with another run using the :guilabel:`Load data` button.
+Finally, you can save the data for a given run to disk as a file with the ``.Result`` extension using the :guilabel:`Save data` button.
+This can be loaded to compare with a previous run of the same file using the :guilabel:`Load data` button.
 To remove the loaded data, click the :guilabel:`Clear comparison` button.

 .. image:: images/profiler/profiler-save-load.gif